BigBaz54/MM1K_queueing_model/README.md

 ## How to run
 queue_model.py can be runned using python as long the libraries numpy and matplotlib.pyplot are installed.

-You can then use ```python3 queue_model.py```
+You can then use```python3 queue_model.py```.

-compute_stats.py needs the libraries mpi4py and scipy.stats to be installed and a working MPI implementation, preferably supporting MPI-3 and built with shared/dynamic libraries. (https://mpi4py.readthedocs.io/en/stable/install.html?)
+compute_stats.py needs the libraries mpi4py and scipy.stats to be installed and a working MPI implementation, preferably supporting MPI-3 and built with shared/dynamic libraries. (https://mpi4py.readthedocs.io/en/stable/install.html)

 You can then use ```mpirun -np 10 python3 compute_stats.py``` to run with 10 processes.

 ## How to use